moebiusmania/100-days-of-code/log.md

 **Today's Progress**: Getting started with Hapi.js from official docs and online courses.

 **Thoughts:** I really appreciate the ease of use of this framework, until now it seems very funny to use.
 Maybe I will dig a bit more on NodeJS development thanks to Hapi.
+I had also did my first deploy on [Zeit's Now](https://zeit.co/now)... very cool!

 **Link to work:** [Learn Hapi.js](https://github.com/moebiusmania/learn-hapi)